KavilJainCSUF/CPSC449MidTerm/README.md

 # Job Board Application
-Job Board is a web-based platform that connects employers with job seekers.
+Job Board is a platform that connects employers with job seekers.

+## Team Members
+1. Kavil Jain
+2. Zeel Trivedi
+3. Labdhi Shah

+## Resources Used
+1. Python
+2. Flask
+3. MYSQL
+4. SWAGGER

 ## STEPS TO SETUP THE PROJECT

 1. Clone the repository.